GeminiDRSoftware/IRAF_VM_tutorial/source/troubleshooting.rst

   To run another VM, you'll need to increment the port number to 2223 using the ``-p`` option (and so on).

+* You have installed the Intel version of the GemVM stack on an M1/M2 machine.
+  This is an unstable and extremely slow combination, which won't start at all with the QEMU options passed by GemVM.
+The log file will say ``Error: HV_ERROR`` near the top.
+Please ``conda remove`` the problematic environment and see :ref:`gemvm_install_cmd` for the correct installation command.

 .. _gemvm_timeouts: